bbc/eng-golang-workshop/README.md

 Our workshop text is:
 [The Go Programming Language by Alan Donovan and Brian W. Kernighan](https://www.gopl.io/)

-Each week we will complete one chapter then (_optionally_) meet to chat about it.
+Feel free to work through the text at a speed that suits you, although one chapter per week is a good target to aim for (if you have the time).
+We also have sessions booked to meet to chat about Go and the book etc. So just join in any time! :)

 To join in, create your own directory in the [workspaces](workspaces) directory with whatever name you chose.
 Change directory to your workspace and then you can un-tar the examples there if you wish (or refer to your book).